a-luna/aaronluna.dev/content/flask_api_tutorial/part-1/index.md

 Make sure you have activated your virtual environment, you will not be able to use the Flask CLI otherwise.
 {{< /alert_box >}}

 You may remember that `FLASK_APP` was one of the values we defined in our `.env` file (`FLASK_APP=run.py`).
 This tells Flask to look within `run.py` for an object named `app` (or a factory method named `create_app`).
-Currently, the `run.py` file is empty.
+Currently, this file is does not exist.
 If you attempt to run the Flask CLI with the `flask` command, an exception is thrown:

-<pre><code><span class="cmd-venv">(venv) flask_api_tutorial $</span> <span class="cmd-input">flask</span>
+<pre><code><span class="cmd-venv">(flask-api-tutorial) flask-api-tutorial $</span> <span class="cmd-input">flask</span>
 <span class="cmd-results">Traceback (most recent call last):
+  File "/Users/aaronluna/Projects/flask-api-tutorial/venv/lib/python3.7/site-packages/flask/cli.py", line 240, in locate_app
+    __import__(module_name)
+<span class="cmd-hl-gold">ModuleNotFoundError: No module named 'run'</span>

+During handling of the above exception, another exception occurred:

+Traceback (most recent call last):
-  File "/Users/aaronluna/Desktop/temp/venv/lib/python3.7/site-packages/flask/cli.py", line 540, in list_commands
+  File "/Users/aaronluna/Projects/flask-api-tutorial/venv/lib/python3.7/site-packages/flask/cli.py", line 556, in list_commands
     rv.update(info.load_app().cli.list_commands(ctx))
-  File "/Users/aaronluna/Desktop/temp/venv/lib/python3.7/site-packages/flask/cli.py", line 381, in load_app
+  File "/Users/aaronluna/Projects/flask-api-tutorial/venv/lib/python3.7/site-packages/flask/cli.py", line 388, in load_app
     app = locate_app(self, import_name, name)
-  File "/Users/aaronluna/Desktop/temp/venv/lib/python3.7/site-packages/flask/cli.py", line 255, in locate_app
+  File "/Users/aaronluna/Projects/flask-api-tutorial/venv/lib/python3.7/site-packages/flask/cli.py", line 250, in locate_app
-    return find_best_app(script_info, module)
-  File "/Users/aaronluna/Desktop/temp/venv/lib/python3.7/site-packages/flask/cli.py", line 96, in find_best_app
-    module=module.__name__
-<span class="cmd-hl-gold">flask.cli.NoAppException: Failed to find Flask application or factory in module "run".
-Use "FLASK_APP=run:name to specify one.</span>
+    raise NoAppException('Could not import "{name}".'.format(name=module_name))
+flask.cli.NoAppException: Could not import "run".
 Usage: flask [OPTIONS] COMMAND [ARGS]...

   A general utility script for Flask applications.